 Working from home with Government Liquidation

-Affiliates don’t have to be living in the US, however your cheques are paid in US dollars so there may be a small fee to deposit your commission cheques in a non-US bank.
+Affiliates don’t have to be living in the US, however, your checks are paid in US dollars so there may be a small fee to deposit your commission cheques in a non-US bank.

 Seeing that a big number of the lots are “fairly large” the sale prices are often in the $5K to $6K region but the downside is that the commission paid is only 1%, meaning for a $6000 sale referral you would only receive $60.

-Make no mistake…GovLiquidation.com should NOT to be mistaken for liquidation.com.
+Make no mistake…GovLiquidation.com should NOT be mistaken for liquidation.com.

-This short Government Liquidation review ends on the note that, if you trust the lots description and are happy to bid without smelling what you are buying, or if you can market or are in the market for some ex – military service trucks or fitting out a factory or offices with surplus government equipment, govliquidation.com will be your cup of tea.
+This short Government Liquidation review ends on the note that, if you trust the lot description and are happy to bid without smelling what you are buying, or if you can market or are in the market for some ex-military service trucks or fitting out a factory or offices with surplus government equipment, govliquidation.com will be your cup of tea.

 WFHW Team